straup/open311-simple/README.md

 Additionally, it should be possible for individual users to search for incident reports.
 A search my be scoped to an individual user; by geographic location; by service type or status; and so on.

+As such the API itself is short and simple, by design.
+Individual methods and their request/response parameters are discussed in detail elsewhere but the short version might look like this:

+* open311.services.getList

+* open311.services.getInfo

+* open311.incidents.report

+* open311.incidents.status

+* open311.incidents.search